USAPA Community Grant Program

 Why is the Community Grant program limited to the United States?
 Due to budget constraints, the USAPA board decided that available funds could be more effectively used in the United States.

-Why are paddles NOT on the qualified equipment list?
-Paddles are not allowable because of their relatively high cost.
-Paddles are typically a personal choice and most players will purchase his or her own paddle.
+Aside from the Bonus Wood Paddle Program, why are paddles NOT on the qualified equipment list?
+Paddles are not allowable primarily because of their relatively high cost.
+Paddles are typically a personal choice and most players will purchase their paddles based on a variety of characteristics.
 We recommend that you solicit donations from local sources or from fundraising activities to buy paddles.

 When will I receive the wood paddles?
-The net distributor donates the paddles as a goodwill gesture to USAPA.
+The net distributor donates the wood paddles as a goodwill gesture to USAPA.
 The donated wood paddles usually take two or three weeks for delivery.
-Sometimes the shipments are delayed because of no immediate wood paddle availability.
+Sometimes the shipments are delayed due to wood paddle unavailability.
 Because USAPA does not directly participate in the paddle donation process, it cannot expedite the shipments.
 Please do NOT rely on this wood paddle donor program for your startup.

 Are public and private schools eligible for a Community Grant?
 All schools and universities are eligible, including county and city government agencies, housing developments and private for-profit organizations.

 What is the reason for awarding grants on a first-come-first served system?
 The faster the available grant funds are transferred to eligible member applicants, the more benefit the community receives and the sooner it can begin its pickleball program.

 Can I make a tax deductible donation specifically to the USAPA Community Grant Program?
 Yes.
 Donations to the USAPA may be earmarked for the Community Grant Program and qualify as a contribution to a charitable 501(c)(3) non-profit corporation to the extent allowed by law.